ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Thanksgiving: 22
+Days until Thanksgiving: 21

-Days until I can post F3lixsram's personal info to Doxbin: 33
+Days until I can post F3lixsram's personal info to Doxbin: 32

-Days until Christmas: 49
+Days until Christmas: 48

-Days until 2025: 56
+Days until 2025: 55

-Days until I get the fuck out of this STUPID FUCKING COUNTRY: 75
+Days until I get the fuck out of this STUPID FUCKING COUNTRY: 74

-Days until I become old enough to have sex in Denmark: 143
+Days until I become old enough to have sex in Denmark: 142

-Days until I become old enough to drive: 508
+Days until I become old enough to drive: 507

-Days until I turn 17: 873
+Days until I turn 17: 872

-Days until I become an adult: 1239
+Days until I become an adult: 1238

-Days until I graduate high school: 1305
+Days until I graduate high school: 1304

-Days until I vote for Kamala Harris's 2nd term: 1462
+Days until I vote for someone who actually has a functioning brain: 1461

-Days until the end of the 2020s: 1882
+Days until the end of the 2020s: 1881

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)